-We have written a few posts recently about the healing process for the benefit of patients seeking gynecomastia surgery in New York and the online community.
+We have written a few posts recently about the healing process for the benefit of patients seeking gynecomastia surgery and for the online community.
 We would like to dive a little more deeply into one of the most important components of the male breast reduction post-op period: scar tissue.

 In a way, scar tissue gets a bit of a bum rap.
 Unless you are a very rare individual who has suffered no physical trauma in your life–whether planned or accidental–you owe the integrity of your skin, the body’s largest organ, to scar tissue.
 When you think about it, the human body’s ability to act quickly to heal wounds of all kinds is actually pretty amazing.